Skip to Content

 New information following the change in COVID-19 alert levels. massey.ac.nz/coronavirus

-Microbiology is an essential science that helps us understand the microbes in the environment, including those that dwell in the soil, air and water, in our food and inside people, animals and plants.
-Understanding microbiology improves safety and success of food and beverage production and fermentation.
+Microbiology is an essential science that helps us understand the microbes in the environment, including microbes that dwell in soil, air and water, in our food and inside people, animals and plants.

 Facilities available to you include our Microscopy and Imaging Centre, Genomics and DNA sequencing facility, protein analysis suite (Mass Spectroscopy, X-ray crystallography, NMR), bioreactors and fermentation facilities.